ElektraInitiative/libelektra/doc/tutorials/import.md

 ## Options ##

-The kdb import command only takes one special option:

-	-s --strategy <name>		which is used to specify a strategy
+The kdb import command only takes one special option `-s <name>` or alternatively `--strategy <name>`, which is used to specify a strategy.

 ## Example ##